Slurm

 is only accessible to faculty members and research postgraduate students.

-parititon is only accessible to JRC members.
+The jrc parititon is only accessible to JRC members.

 Resource Limits